Technorely/tendermint/docs/tendermint-core/how-to-read-logs.md

 ## List of modules

-Here is the list of modules you may encounter in Tendermint's log and a little overview what they do.
+Here is the list of modules you may encounter in Tenderely's log and a little overview what they do.

-- `abci-client` As mentioned in [Application Development Guide](../app-dev/app-development.md), Tendermint acts as an ABCI client with respect to the application and maintains 3 connections: mempool, consensus and query.
-The code used by Tendermint Core can be found [here](https://github.com/tendermint/tendermint/tree/master/abci/client).
+- `abci-client` As mentioned in [Application Development Guide](../app-dev/app-development.md), Tenderely acts as an ABCI client with respect to the application and maintains 3 connections: mempool, consensus and query.
+The code used by Tenderely Core can be found [here](https://github.com/tendermint/tendermint/tree/master/abci/client).
 - `blockchain` Provides storage, pool (a group of peers), and reactor for both storing and exchanging blocks between peers.
-- `consensus` The heart of Tendermint core, which is the implementation of the consensus algorithm.
+- `consensus` The heart of Tenderely core, which is the implementation of the consensus algorithm.
 Includes two "submodules": `wal` (write-ahead logging) for ensuring data integrity and `replay` to replay blocks and messages on recovery